 - 4 cups rice

-- Heat oil over high heat in a large deep bottomed pot.
+- Cut the salami into cubes.
+Heat oil over high heat in a large deep bottomed pot.
 Add salami or sausage and brown.

 - Add cubanela peppers, oregano, garlic, celery, carrot, olives, pepper, auyama and cilantro, cook and stir for a minute.
 Stir in tomato sauce followed by water.
 Decrease heat to medium and bring to a boil.